 Finding your needle in a haystack

 The need for a robust metadata and knowledge management system was a gap that had existed at Bayer Crop Sciences Division data environment for a while.
-As new systems were introduced and exiting systems enhanced the complexity of the entire data ecosystem increased significantly over time.
-Often finding and understanding the nature and meaning of data sets and processes was difficult to find and often limited to a select few individuals in the company.
-In order to remedy the situation, the Data Platform Architecture and Engineering Team embarked on creating a scalable metadata and knowledge platform, named Haystack.
-The result has been a an easy to use system that is now being used across the globe for collecting both technical and business metadata and organizing business glossary for all data systems at the company.
+As new systems were introduced and other systems exited, the complexity of the entire data ecosystem increased significantly over time.
+Often finding and understanding the nature and meaning of datasets and processes was difficult and limited to a select few.
+In order to remedy the situation, the data platform architecture and engineering team embarked on creating a scalable metadata and knowledge platform named Haystack.
+The result has been an easy-to-use system that’s now being used across the globe for collecting technical and business metadata and organizing business glossary for all data systems at the company.

-The entire system has been designed with several key architecture and engineering principles in mind.
+The system was designed with several key architecture and engineering principles in mind.
 Instantiated in AWS cloud, and using only open source components, the system is fully scalable for both processing and storage needs.
 Moreover, integration with existing key data systems and ease of use for information entry are some of the key features incorporated into the overall design of the new system.
-The entire platform has been built using open source software components.
-Its key components include MediaWiki being used as an information storage engine, Kafka producers and consumers that move metadata in and out of Haystack from various systems, and an ElasticSearch cluster that is integrated with MediaWiki’s search engine.
-Moreover, what started as a small Slackbot to retrieve simple queries within Haystack, has now evolved into a multi-platform AI that can use machine learning and natural language processing for interpreting queries and retrieving information.
-This results in a unique personal experience for the end user.
+The entire platform was built using open source software components.
+Its key components include MediaWiki as an information storage engine, Kafka producers and consumers that move metadata in and out of Haystack, and an Elasticsearch cluster integrated with MediaWiki’s search engine.
+Moreover, what started as a small Slack bot to retrieve simple queries within Haystack has now evolved into a multiplatform AI that can use machine learning and natural language processing for interpreting queries and retrieving information, resulting in a unique personal experience for the end user.

 What you'll learn